tiffanyriley/GenPardy/README.md

 # GenPardy
-A new take on Jeopardy...may the best generation wins!
+A new take on Jeopardy...may the best generation win!